PADI Diving Courses![]()

 The PADI Advanced Open Water Diver course introduces you to many of the kinds of adventures you can experience underwater.

-![]() Depending on your interests, the other dives can be selected from: Wreck, Search and Recovery, Underwater Naturalist Dive, Enriched Air Dive (for those continuing to their Enriched Air Diver certification), Fish ID, Peak Performance Buoyancy, and several others.
-Some dive selections – specifically Boat, Night and Digital Underwater Photography dives – may incur an additional charge as shown below.
-Each course dive is accompanied by a brief classroom session which can be expanded upon through self-study using the excellent course manual.
+Depending on your interests, the other dives can be selected from: Wreck, Delayed Surface Marker Buoy, Underwater Naturalist Dive, Enriched Air Dive (for those continuing to their Enriched Air Diver certification), Boat Diver, Fish ID, Peak Performance Buoyancy, Search and Recovery,and several others.
+Each course dive is accompanied by a theme specific brief briefing.
+The PADI eLearning program is available in many languages.
 After this course you will be fully certified to dive anywhere in the world, to a depth of 30 meters (100 ft).
 To enroll in an Advanced Open Water Diver Course, you must have an Open Water Diver certification from a recognized dive training organization.
 You will also have to fill out a medical questionnaire and must be cleared for diving by a doctor if you answer ‘yes’ to any question.
-If you obtained a doctor's clearance to dive within the last two years, you can bring that if there's been no change in your health. | ||||||||||||||||||||||||||||||||||||||||||||
+If you obtained a doctor's clearance to dive within the last two years, you can bring that if there's been no change in your health.
+In Isarel, divers age 45 and above have to bring a "fit to dive" statement from a physician. | ||||||||||||||

 Course